CyberGeni/cybergeni/README.md

 - let techStack = HTML, CSS, TailwindCSS, JavaScript, Beginner level Python (Vue.js && React in progress)

 ***
-- 🔭 I’m currently working on interaction design/development with GSAP
+- 🔭 I’m currently working on interaction design/development with GSAP and Three.js
 - 🌱 I’m learning Javascript,  Vue.js, React & Spanish
 - 🏢 I'm an Engineering student at AltSchool Africa...
 I'm an AltSchooler 😌
 - 📝 I'm learning to be a technical writer.
 I write sometimes, when the spirit leads on [Hashnode](https://cybergenie.hashnode.dev)